 … Wants tips and advice from someone with experience of working professionally with global development issues / international cooperation.

-… Is available to plan meetings and meet his mentor about 2-3 times / semester for at least one semester.
+... is available to plan meetings and meet with his mentor about 2-3 times during the semester.

 Who can become a mentor?